1901 Caister lifeboat disaster: After the disaster

 Eight bodies were subsequently recovered at the scene with another, that of Charles Bonney George, being washed away only to be recovered months later in April of the following year.
 The crewmen lost were Aaron Walter Haylett (Coxswain), James Haylett Jr (Late Cox), William Brown (Second Coxswain), Charles Brown, William Wilson, John Smith, George King, Charles George, and Harry Knights.
 Asked at the inquest to their deaths why the crew had persisted in the rescue, retired coxswain James Haylett said, "They would never give up the ship.
 If they had to keep at it 'til now, they would have sailed about until daylight to help her.
 Going back is against the rules when we see distress signals like that."
 This response was translated by journalists to become the famous phrase "Caister men never turn back"; "Never Turn Back" was later to become a motto of the RNLI.
 Haylett was subsequently awarded the RNLI Gold Medal in recognition of his gallantry and endurance.

-The victims are all buried in Caister Cemetery, where a monument financed by public donation was raised to them in 1903.
+The victims are all buried in Caister Cemetery, where a monument financed by public donations was raised for them in 1903.